 The Ecology Center knows lead poisoning well.
 For 50 years, the Environmental Council member group has connected the dots between our health and our environment by eliminating dangerous substances that infiltrate our daily lives.

-Since then, Meuninck and the Ecology Center have become key leaders in the effort to eliminate the threat of lead in school drinking water in Ann Arbor and across the state.
+After that, Meuninck and the Ecology Center became key leaders in the effort to eliminate the threat of lead in school drinking water in Ann Arbor and across the state.

 The effort has been dubbed “Filter First,” and a coalition of 40 groups and individuals is driving it.
 Since 2019, it’s sought to get filtered drinking water stations installed in every school and childcare center in Michigan, virtually eliminating lead’s threat.